Best Jump Starter of 2020

 While it's great for powering accessories on-the-go, we were a little underwhelmed by how it performed as a booster pack.
 It is fully capable of bringing mid-size batteries back to life but doesn't quite have the gusto to manage larger engines and higher cranking amps.
 However, due to the storage potential of its 73Wh battery, this contender will hold a charge for quite a while, allowing you to charge your electronics wherever you go.
 Because of this, we nominated the GOOLOO GP2000 as the best option for powering accessories.

-Similar in design to other models, the Stanley J5C09 is a well-built contender that boasts similar performance at a lower cost.
+Similar in design to other models, the Stanley J5C09 is a well-built contender that boasts much like the performance at a lower cost.
 Rated at 1000 peak amps, it's stout enough to boost batteries large enough to power five-liter diesel engines.
 Additionally, it comes equipped with an air compressor and pressure gauge that allows you to accurately fill tires to the correct PSI.
 There is also a LED flashlight and USB charging port to power accessories.

 Known for making quality tools and power equipment, it is no surprise that a model from Stanley would include durable features like heavy gauge cables and metal clamps.
 However, both the power cables and air compressor cable were the shortest among SLA starters.
-Additionally, this unit is only capable of charging via extension cord.
+Additionally, this unit is only capable of charging via an extension cord.
 If those aren't dealbreakers, then we'd recommend taking a look at the Stanley J5C09.

 Utilizing many of the same design features found on higher-end lithium-ion models, the Topvision Power Pack offers a good range of functionality for a lower price point.
 Although it may not seem very high-quality at first glance, this model has several handy features, including an LCD voltmeter that is attached to the cables.
 With 2000 cranking amps and 1000 starting amps, this model had some of the most impressive tech specs out-of-the-box.
 However, we found that in certain applications, it was slightly underpowered when compared to similar models.

 Though it comes with a 12V cigarette lighter adapter, its output is only rated to six amps, which is not enough juice for most DC accessories.
-Equipped with Quick-Discharge technology, this jump starter has enough power to boost gasoline engines as large as 7 liters.
+Equipped with Quick-Discharge technology, this jump starter has enough power to boost gasoline engines as large as seven liters.
 But because it lacks intuitive controls and certain features like a 120V AC adapter to charge, the Topvision Power Pack didn't score as highly as some competitors.

 Often, the most straightforward designs are the most reliable.
 And while it may not be the most standout option in the lineup, we found the simplicity of the Clore Automotive JNC660 to be one of its best attributes.
-Other than a very simple charge indicator and a 12V DC outlet to power accessories, this model has virtually no fancy add-ons to speak of.
+Other than a straightforward charge indicator and a 12V DC outlet to power accessories, this model has virtually no fancy add-ons to speak of.
 With 46-inch #2 AWG welding cable leads and a very robust design, this unit seems capable of withstanding years of abuse.
 Despite the lack of features, we found this jump starter to be extremely user-friendly and well-powered for even larger vehicles.
 Simply put, it works.

 While it won't win any awards for streamlined design or additional features, the Clore Automotive JNC660 is a proven workhorse that should provide enough power for even heavy machinery.
 Although it doesn't have an air compressor or USB ports like the other SLA jump starters, this model seems as though it would last longer simply because there are fewer onboard electronics that could potentially fail.

 Remember when we said that you get what you pay for?
 Well, it still rings true here.
-The BeatIt B10 was the cheapest model in our lineup and perhaps consequently the weakest performer.
+The BeatIt B10 was the cheapest model in our lineup and perhaps consequently, the weakest performer.
 Though it purportedly has a 78 amp hour battery (the largest in this review), our tests concluded that it has roughly half of its claimed storage capacity, effectively rendering it the worst performer in battery life.

-It does have some redeeming qualities: for instance, it is the only contender in this review that has a 120V AC outlet.
+It does have some redeeming qualities; for instance, it is the only contender in this review that has a 120V AC outlet.
 However, it supplies only a mediocre amount of power, enough to run an oscillating fan for one hour, but not enough to charge a laptop.
 Due to its lackluster performance, we would recommend avoiding the BeatIt B10, even if the price seems right.

 Why You Should Trust Us

-With an eclectic experience of operating machinery and a variety of engine types, our primary tester, Rob Woodworth, has a nuanced understanding of 12V systems and the batteries that power them.
+With an eclectic experience of operating machinery and various engine types, our primary tester, Rob Woodworth, has a nuanced understanding of 12V systems and the batteries that power them.
 He is a Coast Guard Certified Captain that is routinely maintaining deep-cycle marine batteries and other sealed lead-acid batteries used to start heavy equipment.
 His practical knowledge of battery performance is fortified by his experience in off-grid solar power systems, which require more frequent and diligent maintenance.
 As such, his background in 12V applications is deeper than that of your average commuter.

-After researching more than 50 different jump starters, we narrowed our selection down to the eight models found in this review.
-We chose to include units that were capable of delivering anywhere from 1000 to 2000 peak amps, though there are several brands that offer a higher output in other models.
+After researching more than 50 different jump starters, we narrowed our selection down to the models found in this review.
+We chose to include units that were capable of delivering anywhere from 1000 to 2000 peak amps, though several brands offer a higher output in other models.
 To be comprehensive, we examined models that had both lithium-ion and sealed lead acid battery types.
 They were each subjected to the same testing metrics and were scored accordingly.

 Analysis and Test Results

 We purchased the best models available on the market for a head-to-head analysis of performance in the field.
-We chose to examine products that utilized both sealed lead-acid and lithium-ion batteries in order to gain a comprehensive understanding of the functional capabilities of each type.
-Not only did we test how quickly each contender could revive a dead battery, but we also examined the various features of each models, including USB power ports, AC adapters, and air compressors.
+We chose to examine products that utilized both sealed lead-acid and lithium-ion batteries to gain a comprehensive understanding of the functional capabilities of each type.
+Not only did we test how quickly each contender could revive a dead battery, but we also examined the various features of each model, including USB power ports, AC adapters, and air compressors.

 To fully test each jump starter, we ran all the models through a series of tests designed to identify the limits of their performance.
 They were subjected to boosting a variety of battery sizes from a fleet of different vehicles, ranging from a 650cc motorcycle to a 6.7L V8 diesel to a 454 horsepower inboard boat engine.
 We monitored voltage and current during boosts and, when possible, would bypass the battery altogether to see how many cold-starts we could get out of each power pack.